 A Prezi: Contexts for William Blake’s Songs of Innocence and of Experience.
-If you’ve never viewed a Prezi before: 1.
-“Prezi” is short for “presentation” — think of it like a … Continue reading

 I’m posting a link here to my 2010 review of The University Against Itself for Workplace: A Journal of Academic Labor.
 The reviewed anthology is a collection of essays about the failed 2005-06 NYU graduate student workers’ strike and what participants learned from it.
 The events surrounding this strike form something like a case study for many of the dysfunctions in higher ed. today.

 I’m linking here to an essay that I wrote for Salinger.org my first year of graduate school, maybe 13 years ago: “A Section Man’s Experience of The Catcher in the Rye.”
 Ah, the writing I wish I could go back and edit.

 I’m reposting here an article of mine from 2005: “Subverting the Mechanisms of Control: Baudrillard, The Matrix Trilogy, and the Future of Religion” from the International Journal of Baudrillard Studies.

 I’ve posted a review of Michael Phillips’s edition of The Marriage of Heaven and Hell to Zoamorphosis.com.